Tito Jackson: Personal life and death

-On September 15, 2024, Jackson suffered a fatal heart attack in Gallup, New Mexico.
-Jackson was on a road trip with his business partner Terry Harvey to transport Jackson's antique cars from California to his new residence in Claremore, Oklahoma when he began sweating and complaining of chest pains.
+On September 15, 2024, Tito suffered a fatal heart attack in Gallup, New Mexico.
+He was on a road trip with his business partner Terry Harvey to transport Tito's antique cars from California to his new residence in Claremore, Oklahoma, when he began sweating and complaining of chest pains.
 His last words to Harvey were "I ain't feeling good in my chest."
-Gallup police stated they were alerted to Jackson being in need of medical attention near a mall before he was taken by ambulance to a local hospital, where he was pronounced dead aged 70.
+Gallup police stated they were alerted to Jackson being in need of medical attention near a mall before he was taken by ambulance to a local hospital, where he was pronounced dead at the age of 70.